-After check in, there’s an optional reception followed by dinner.
+After check in, there’s a mandatory meeting with your lodge captain followed by dinner.
 Opportunities for discussion and fellowship are available before and during Thursday evening dinner for those who choose.
 All meals are served in our beautiful dining hall.
 We provide a vegetarian option (and can accommodate some allergy requests) at mealtimes with advanced notice.
 If you have food allergies or other dietary restrictions, we recommend that you bring your own food.
 There are microwaves and refrigerators available for use in the lodges.

 There are announcements and a welcoming during dinner, after which time silence commences.
 Silence is key to an Ignatian retreat.
 In the Spiritual Exercises, you journey with the Lord in a renewal of mind, body and spirit.